NebulousLabs/Sia-Nextcloud/README.md

 * A `siad` instance must be running on the same system as the Nextcloud server.
   * The `siad` instance must be fully synchronized.
-  * The `siad` instance must have an allowance set.
+  * The `siad` instance must have a rental allowance set.
-  * The `siad` instance must have at least one active rental contract.

 ## Video Tutorial